NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/change-plan.md

 {{</tab>}}
 {{<tab label="api" no-code="true">}}

-To change the duration of a Cloudflare plan for a domain using the API, send a [`PUT`](/api/operations/zone-subscription-update-zone-subscription) request with an updated value for the `frequency` parameter.
+To change the duration of a Khulnasoft plan for a domain using the API, send a [`PUT`](/api/operations/zone-subscription-update-zone-subscription) request with an updated value for the `frequency` parameter.

 {{</tab>}}
 {{</tabs>}}